 Our longitudinal care clinic is achieved through the Internal Medicine continuity clinic on different locations throughout the west region of Cleveland.

 The number of patients and responsibility of residents gradually advance throughout the three years of training.
-The attending physician will make all effort to have the same patients be seen by the resident for their follow-up appointments to maintain a continuity of care.
-The attending physician also will establish a mechanism where the resident can review the patients’ results.
+The Westown Health Center, Independence, Richard E. Jacobs, and Lakewood family health centers (FHCs) schedules the same patients be seen by the resident for their follow-up appointments to maintain a continuity of care.
+We have a robust primary care experience which includes caring for diverse local communities and large underserved populations.

-- The residents will discuss with their preceptor, each patient, both new and old, whom they see in the ambulatory clinic and should feel free to have the preceptor confirm any uncertain physical findings.
+- The residents will discuss with their preceptor, each patient, both new and old, whom they see in the longitudinal care clinic and should feel free to have the preceptor confirm any uncertain physical findings.

 - The attending physician is required to sign on all patients seen by the resident, certifying his concurrence with the plan of diagnostic and therapeutic intervention by the resident.

-- The preceptors who precept the residents’ activities in the ambulatory clinics are also evaluated by those residents.
-These evaluation forms are provided by the program.
+- The preceptors who precept the residents’ activities in the longitudinal care clinic is also evaluated by the residents.